oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 There are different ways to access the PCS Workspace.
 The direct access URL can be embedded on an Intranet page, a full set of REST API's can be used to extract the information programmatically or you can use the mobile application supplied by Oracle.

-Julie prefer to go directly to her PCS Workspace using a browser.
+Lisa prefer to go directly to her PCS Workspace using a browser.

 ---

 Oracle Process Cloud Service is divided as three separate functionalities, and depending on you role, you would be able to access these functionalities.
 The functionalities is divided in Administrator Tasks, End-User Tasks and Developer Tasks.
-Since Julie only has access defined as a End-User, so will only see the task relevant to her, **Work on Tasks** and **Track Instances**.
+Since Lisa only has access defined as a End-User, so will only see the task relevant to her, **Work on Tasks** and **Track Instances**.

 - From Cloud UI dashboard click on the **Service Instance URL** link. ***Or,*** using the captured URL open your browser to the **Copied URL**